-Of note, while some Pre-Columbian civilizations in Mexico and Central America developed written language, those in the Andean Ridge did not.
+Of note, while some Pre-Columbian civilizations in Mexico and Central America developed written language, those in the people, particularly members of indigenous communities, tend to be reserved and unemotional.
+They also value respect and modesty in interpersonal relations.

+Andean Ridge did not.
 The Incas did develop a complex system of record-keeping, called the quipu, which used knots tied in ropes to record numerical quantities.